Turkey cenbank takes steps to address credit availability after rate cut

 The central bank replaced an existing 20% reserve requirement ratio for credits with a higher 30% treasury bond collateral requirement.

+Turkish authorities including the central bank and BDDK banking regulator have previously taken steps to limit loans to companies except those that are net exporters, as part of an economic plan that seeks to flip the big current account deficit to a surplus.

+Last month, business groups complained over regulations and said manufacturing firms are not able to access financing with low rates.

-For commercial loans, the central bank announced 20% bond collateral through year end, which it said was 1.4 times the current reference rate of 16.32%.
-It said 90% bond collateral would have a rate 1.8 times the reference rate.
+As part of the central bank's new measures, the banks need to keep 20% in securities for commercial loans extended with an interest rate over 1.4 times the current reference rate of 16.32%.
+The lenders need to maintain 90% bond collateral if a commercial loan extended will have an interest rate more than 1.8 times the reference rate.

-The bank also announced new bond collateral for the credit amounts that is 10% over that at the end of July.
+Timothy Ash at Blue Bay Asset Management said the new central bank rules to lower banks' lending rates makes banking very complicated.

+"(It) will increase overheating concerns, boost inflation and put more downward pressure on the lira," Ash said on Twitter.

+The central bank also said that the banks need to maintain, in securities, the amount equal to loans that exceed the 10% loan growth rate level when compared to the end-2022 for a year.

-(Reporting by Nevzat Devranoglu and Ali Kucukgocmen; Writing by Jonathan Spicer; Editing by Leslie Adler)
+(Reporting by Nevzat Devranoglu and Ali Kucukgocmen Writing by Jonathan Spicer Editing by Leslie Adler and Frances Kerry)

 ((jonathan.spicer@reuters.com; Reuters Messaging: jonathan.spicer.thomsonreuters.com@reuters.net @jonathanspicer))